IISc-Software-iGEM/bept/docs/auto.md

 bept auto -f commands.txt -i
 ```

-If you want to say halt the execution of the commands at any command specified, you can add ` :?` in between any command in the file, the execution will go into interactive mode just for that command.
+If you want to say halt the execution of the commands at any specified command, you can add ` :?` in between any command in the file, the execution will go into interactive mode just for that command.
 Example - `apbs :? protein.in`.

 Note that the ` :?` token is meant to be edited.
 It is not a command line flag in itself.
 However for `pdb2pqr` command, if you run `pdb2pqr --your-flags protein.pdb :?`, it will still work, since `pdb2pqr` will interpret it as the output path for `pqr` file.